jakekugel/uiuc-cs418-jakugel2/README.md

 * **texture mapping** - chemical symbols displayed on spheres.
 * **sphere mapping** - a reflection of the UIUC football stadium is seen in objects.
-* **instancing** - a WebGL technique used to draw multiple instances of the same triangle mesh in a scene.
+* **instancing** - a WebGL technique used to draw multiple instances of the same triangle mesh in a scene for higher performance.
-* **grid-based texture mapping** - storing multiple texture maps in a grid, and referencing different regions of grid on per-instance basis.
+* **grid-based texture mapping** - storing multiple texture maps in a grid, and referencing different regions of grid on per-instance basis, also for higher performance.

 This page was developed by Jake Kugel as the final project for class CS-418 at the University of Illinois at Urbana-Champaign, taught by Professor John Hart,